-During the registration period, which is published in the academic calendar, students may add a course to their schedule by completing the Course Change Form available in the office of the registrar.
+During the registration period, which is published in the academic calendar, students may add a course to their schedule by completing the Course Change Form available in the Registrar's Office and on Populi.
 The form must be signed by the academic advisor and filed with the registrar.